bmild/autoinv/README.md

 ## Example applications

-See the Jupyter notebook file `AutoinvExamples.ipynb` to see working code for all of these examples.
+Visit the Jupyter notebook file `AutoinvExamples.ipynb` to see working code for all of these examples.

 ### HDR+ merge: inverting array reshaping